xlei45/stl-funsion-molds/fish/README.md

-For the original design, Please refer to the paper  "Electrolytic vascular systems for energy-dense robots" and the paper does not contain the supplementary files.
+For the original design, Please refer to the paper  "Electrolytic vascular systems for energy-dense robots".
+The paper does not contain the supplementary files.
 Here are modified stl files.